 The video data collected during expeditions can be used for many purposes.
 A good example is the Benthic Deepwater Animal Identification Guide which was created by NCEI with the guidance of Dr. Christopher Kelley of the University of Hawaii.
 This guide is a collection of high-resolution images of marine animals created from video recorded during the Okeanos Explorer’s 2015-2016 missions in the Pacific Ocean.
 The guide is organized by major taxa, or scientific units of animals, and is a reference for scientists and anyone else interested in these fascinating deep-sea dwellers.

-Together, the Okeanos Explorer Atlas, the OER Digital Atlas, and the OER Video Portal allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.
+Together, the OER Live Operations Map, the OER Video Portal, and Benthic Animal Guide allow you to explore the ocean alongside NOAA’s scientists and transform your understanding of the global ocean.

-To understand, manage, and protect the ocean and its resources, NOAA supports exploration of our largely unknown ocean.
-As part of that undertaking, the Okeanos Explorer has traveled the globe since 2008, investigating the geology, marine life, and underwater environments in various parts of the ocean.
+NOAA supports exploration of our largely unknown ocean.
+To understand, manage, and protect the ocean and its resources, NOAA supports ocean exploration efforts.
+As part of this undertaking, the Okeanos Explorer has traveled the globe since 2010, investigating the geology, marine life, and underwater environments in various parts of the ocean.

-Unlike many other ocean expeditions NOAA supports, most of the scientists participating in Okeanos Explorer missions remain on shore.
-Via telepresence, scientists receive live images from the seafloor and other scientific data, allowing them to add their expertise to missions no matter where the ship is exploring.
+Unlike many other NOAA-supported ocean expeditions, shoreside scientists can interact with those onboard Okeanos Explorer.
+The ship’s telepresence technology allows shoreside scientists to receive near-real-time underwater video, communications, and other scientific data; this technology allows shoreside scientists to add their expertise to missions no matter where in the world Okeanos Explorer is exploring.
 The ship’s technology also lets you take part in the excitement of ocean exploration and discoveries with live video.